 Create an administrator account

 The first time you log in to your device, you must create an administrator account.

 - 1. Enter a username.

 - 2. Enter a password.
-See Secure passwords on page 4.
+See Secure passwords on page 5.

 - 3. Re-enter the password.

 - 4. Accept the license agreement.

-- 5. Click Add account.